Pelvic Floor Changes in Menopause: Why Physio Belongs in Your Plan

 • Bladder training — behavioural strategies to reduce urgency frequency and rebuild bladder capacity.

-• Postural and breathing retraining — improving core-pelvic coordination so that the pelvic floor is properly supported throughout daily activities.
+• Postural and breathing retraining — improving core-pelvic coordination so the core properly supports the pelvic floor during daily activities.

 • Education and home exercise programming — empowering you to manage your pelvic floor health independently between sessions.